Sourcing Fairtrade bananas

-Bananas are grown by millions of small-scale farmers and plantation workers in tropical regions.
+Bananas are grown by small-scale farmers and plantation workers in tropical regions.
 They are the staple food for millions of people across the world and the favourite fruit in our grocery basket.

 Bananas are grown on small family farms and much larger commercial plantations.
 The banana industry provides employment for thousands of people in Latin America, the Caribbean, Southeast Asia, and West Africa.
 It generates vital foreign exchange earnings that governments depend on to improve health, education, infrastructure and other social services.